 Represents a cell in a PivotTable report.

-Once a PivotCell object is returned, you can use the ColumnItems or RowItems property to determine the PivotItems collection that corresponds to the items on the column or row axis that represents the selected number.
-The following example uses the ColumnItems property of the PivotCell object to return a PivotItemList collection.
+After a PivotCell object is returned, you can use the ColumnItems or RowItems property to determine the PivotItems collection that corresponds to the items on the column or row axis that represents the selected number.

 Sub CheckPivotCellType() On Error GoTo Not_In_PivotTable ' Determine if cell A5 is a data item in the PivotTable.
 If Application.Range("A5").PivotCell.PivotCellType = xlPivotCellValue Then MsgBox "The PivotCell at A5 is a data item."
 Else MsgBox "The PivotCell at A5 is not a data item."
 End If Exit Sub Not_In_PivotTable: MsgBox "The chosen cell is not in a PivotTable."
 End Sub